lxuechen/private-transformers/FAQ.md

 It's a per example gradient clipping (then summing) technique that avoids instantiating per example gradients.
 It can make private training to have almost the same memory cost as non-private training.

+### How did you test that ghost clipping gives the 'right' gradients?

+We ran stringent numerical tests to ensure the double-backward implementation is correct (e.g., remove sources of randomness like dropout and compare gradients from double backward against gradients from autodiff + for loop).
+Check out files in the `tests` folder for more on this.

 ### When can't I use ghost clipping?

 Ghost clipping can't handle parameter sharing, that's why in our code, we separate the lm-head out from the embedding